thephpleague/phpunit-coverage-listener/README.md

 Advance Usage
 -------------

 As you may noticed on previous section, in order to work properly, Listener class need to know several things.
-They are being passed from `phpunit.xml` file.
+They are being passed from your phpunit configuration within listener arguments directive.

 Bellow table describe each configuration respectively :